 - Deed of Delegation of Functions

 - Schedule 1 – Map of Service Routes

 A copy of the Local Authority Transition Review can be found here.
 The review confirmed that the focus for future transition should be to improve the services that are delivered, rather than the future structures of Local Authorities, and identified that different delivery structures are appropriate for different services.

 Local Authorities have powers under the Trees and High Hedges Act 2005 to deal with complaints about trees and high hedges.
 Please note that these bodies can only intervene once an individual has exhausted all other avenues of resolving their dispute.

 Please see Trees and High Hedges for further guidance and advice, and to view a list of the contact details of all those Local Authorities who have delegated powers under the Trees and High Hedges Act 2005.

-Local Authorities, in exercising their powers under the War Memorials (Local Authorities’ Power) Act 1927, should note that there is an Isle of Man Government Preservation of War Memorials Committee, which has been established for the purposes of (inter alia) ensuring the proper maintenance and upkeep of such memorials and preventing the removal or destruction of memorials.
+Local Authorities, in exercising their powers under the War Memorials Act 2016, should note that there is an Isle of Man Government Preservation of War Memorials Committee, which has been established for the purposes of (inter alia) ensuring the proper maintenance and upkeep of such memorials and preventing the removal or destruction of memorials.
 The Committee can be contacted for advice and guidance and their contact details can be obtained from the Cabinet Office via Email: firstname.lastname@example.org